n3t1nv4d3/AzRedTeamEnumScript/README.md

 ## Installation and Usage

 1. Download the repo and rename folder as 'Tools' or whatever you choose.
-Include the modules you need already.
+This repo includes the modules you need already.

 Want to do it manually: